 Courtesy the Artist

 Lara Favaretto’s contribution to the web portal www.pompeiicommitment.org is the periodic publication of another web portal, www.digging-up.net, comprising four issues over the course of 2021-2022.
 It is the virtual and documentary version of the project Digging-Up: Atlas of the Blank Histories, an initiative still in progress that was launched in 2012 for the series Momentary Monument, of which it is the final segment.
 After the initial work, Momentary Monument – The Core, presented in Kabul in 2012 for dOCUMENTA (13), the project developed and was reshaped over time for its presentation in 2017 at the Haci Nuri Bey Mansion, in the context of a programme of contemporary art for the third edition of the Cappadox Festival, Ways Out from the World, and in 2019 at the Villa Arianna, an archaeological site and park in Castellammare di Stabia administered by the Parco Archeologico di Pompei.
 It appeared the same year at the Palazzo Branciforte in Palermo, as a Collateral Event of Manifesta 12.
 Digging-Up: Atlas of the Blank Histories explores the multiple, potential, and even contradictory interpretations by which it is possible to understand the technique of coring, that is, excavating and extracting materials from subsurface deposits.
 For Favaretto, connecting material and nonmaterial findings – real but also imagined – as well as differing methodological and disciplinary approaches (geological, ethno-anthropological, archaeological, historical, economic, sociological, philosophical, literary, musical, and artistic), implies the possible creation of a short circuit between reality and invention, between the dimensions of space and time, and, within the latter, among the past, the present, and the future.
 Before coring can begin, there must be preparatory research conducted by a group of experts and by the local community, in order to pinpoint the areas for the coring on the basis of the collective knowledge gathered from common saying, anecdotes, stories, legends, and personal recollections of the people who are their repositories.
 The resulting mapping is a departure from official cartography and re-establishes an atlas of emotional traces that correspond to marginal visions, unexpressed or previously unconnected, deposited in the memory of the cored area.
 This act of alternative consciousness is not only an outcome but is transmitted to the future through the creation of a true ‘time machine’ that protects the past of an object discovered by coring and projects it beyond the physical and historical space-time of the project itself.
-Within the context of Pompeii Commitment, all the phases of the project will be published gradually, from its conception and general structure (in the first edition) to its first incarnation in Kabul, to the successive ones in Cappadocia and Pompeii and the surrounding areas, until its final versions planned by the artist but not yet underway.
+Within the context of Pompeii Commitment, all the phases of the project will be published gradually, from its conception and general structure to its first incarnation in Kabul, to the successive ones in Cappadocia and Pompeii and the surrounding areas, until its final versions planned by the artist but not yet underway.
 Between one edition and the next, essays commissioned by the artist will also be published that explore new meanings of the word ‘coring’ and of the infinite theories it can embrace, documenting the knowledge produced by this project – analogous to that created by archaeology – which is always ongoing, destined to proceed by hypotheses, by continual verification using its own tools and results.

 Digging-Up: Atlas of the Blank Histories was one of the awarded projects of the second edition of the Bando Italian Council (2017), conceived by the Direzione Generale Arte e Architettura Contemporanee e Periferie Urbane (DGAAP) of the MiBAC-Ministero per i Beni e le Attività Culturali.
 Promoters: Fondazione Donnaregina per le arti contemporanee / Madre • museo d’arte contemporanea Donnaregina, Naples, and the Fondazione Sandretto Re Rebaudengo, Turin.
 Recipient of the donation: Parco Archeologico di Pompei.